 Use this page to specify additional configuration settings for uploading and downloading project files to and from local and remote servers.
-For more details about various server access configurations, see Deploying your application.
+For more details about various server access configurations, see Web application deployment.

 The options specified in this dialog apply to all defined server configurations regardless of the server type (local, remote) and the data transfer protocol used.
 Protocol-specific options for server configurations of the type FTP/SFTP/FTPS are defined on the Connection tab of the Deployment page of the Settings/Preferences dialog.